ZEMontreuil/vitae/README.md

 Currently, the App uses a MySQL database to store information sent and received by an Express server API.
 This API works with the React front end to handle basic CRUD functionality.

-The main features planned for the future are individual user accounts and a refactor of the front end to employ Hooks.
+The main features planned for the future are individual user accounts and a refactor of the front end to employ Hooks, and deploy to a cloud service to allow for proper, persistent use.

 I also used this project as the basis for teaching collaboration and some new full-stack technologies for early software development students at the Manitoba Institute of Trades and Technologies.

+## Installation and Use
+After downloading and installing packages, connect to your MySQL database with a new API/.env file with the following format:

+HOST=
+USER=
+PASSWORD=
+DATABASE=

+`npm run` both the API and Client projects, and if necessary, update the API link in `client/src/App.js`.